In-person therapy in Austin and Northwest Lake Travis. Online therapy throughout Texas.

 • Yes, I am currently accepting new clients.

 If my schedule is full or I’m not the best fit for your needs, I’m happy to provide referrals so you can find the right support.
-Finding the right therapeutic relationship matters, and I want you to receive the support you need, even if that’s not with me.

 • Yes.
 All sessions are conducted virtually through a HIPAA-compliant platform.